 *something remotely sexual happens to Ryouta* BOOM (everyone looks at Kuroha) Kuroha: "I-I didn't mean for that to happen!"

-Sacrificed Basic Skill for Awesome Training: Sort of.
-From what Kuroha has mentioned, the girls who are turned into witches seem to have almost superhuman powers, but are also horribly abused and not allowed to learn basic things like reading and math.
+Sacrificed Basic Skill for Awesome Training: From what Kuroha has mentioned, the girls who are turned into witches seem to have almost superhuman powers, but are also horribly experimented on and not allowed to learn basic things like reading and math.
 She also says they usually die young, which may also explain why they're only teens, and she feels she doesn't need to know stuff like that anyway, never mind that she's attending a high school with an education equivalent of an early grade schooler.

 Nanami meets two children, one of them is angry at his friend because the latter drop his rare trading card in the water.
 The card looks suspiciously like a Yu-Gi-Oh! card.
 The anime puts a star on the black circle of the backside, but you can even see the frontside of the card there.
 It's a Pendulum Monster Card, a new introduced type of Monster Cards; the only difference is that they turned the green color part into pink like a Trap Card.